-From the begining, the vineyards at Bangor Ranch have been designed to produce optimum quality fruit using sustainable, low-input farming techniques.
+The vineyards at Bangor Ranch have been designed to produce optimum quality fruit using sustainable, low-input farming techniques.
 These are not just trendy buzzwords; it means that our grapes will be grown under optimum conditions using organic fertilizers and a minimal use of chemicals and tillage practices.
+Currently we have Cabernet Sauvignon, Cabernet Franc, Petite Syrah and Primativo planted.

 All of the blocks currently planted are laid out with 6' x 6' spacing, a relatively high-density scheme that calls for 1212 vines per acre.
 While more costly and labor-intensive to plant and maintain, high-density vineyards generally yield superior fruit compared to the older "California sprawl" model that typically uses 454 vines per acre on an 8' x 12' grid.
 With more vines per acre, each plant has to produce less fruit to achieve the same yield per acre, resulting in grapes with greater intensity, improved color and more complex flavor profiles.